Delta to Add New Routes between Salt Lake City and Edmonton

 New non-stop service to Edmonton, Alberta set for December

-Salt Lake City — Continuing with its transformation plan to add key business and leisure destinations for customers from its hub cities, Delta Air Lines soon will offer Salt Lake City travelers a new non-stop route north of the border.
+Salt Lake City — Continuing with its transformation plan to add key business and leisure destinations for customers from its hub cities, Delta Air Lines soon will offer Salt Lake City travellers a new non-stop route north of the border.
 Beginning Dec.
 15, Delta Connection carrier SkyWest will offer service between Salt Lake City and Edmonton, Alberta, in Canada.

 “Our Salt Lake City customers continue to see growth in the number of destinations available to them from our Western hub,” said Bob Cortelyou, vice president of Network Planning.
 “And we welcome new customers in Edmonton who now will have easy access to the many connecting opportunities in Salt Lake City for onward travel east and south.”